bitrecycling/keycloak-user-storage-federation-spi/readme.md

 - that user storage spi needs to use the created datasource
 - the user storage spi needs to be deployed to keycloak

+## Prerequisites / Assumptions
+- Java (11) JDK installed
+- apache maven installed
+- Keycloak 10.x installed
+- sqlserver installed and running, providing a table with user logins and passwords
+- passwords in db are hashed with md5 for the sake of simplicity in this example

 ## JDBC-Driver and Module